Dental Implants: Finding the Right Dentist and Understanding Costs

 - Single implant with extra procedures: $4,000 to $10,000

 - Two to six implants and full- or partial-mouth bridges: $3,500 to $30,000

 - Full upper and lower implants and dentures: $7,000 to $90,000

-Most dental insurance doesn’t cover implants since they’re considered cosmetic procedures.
-Some of the expenses may fall under your health insurance coverage.
-Talk with the dentist’s office about payment plans and financing.
+Most dental insurance plans don’t cover implants, as they’re considered cosmetic procedures.
+Some expenses may be covered by your health insurance.
+Talk with the dentist’s office about payment plans and financing options.